Dom Dwyer

-Dominic James Dwyer (born July 30, 1990) is a professional soccer player who plays as a forward.
-Born in England, he represented the United States national team.
+Dominic James Dwyer (born July 30, 1990) is a professional soccer player who plays as a forward for EFL League One club Mansfield Town.
+Born in England, he played for the United States national team.

 While in England, Dwyer represented, among other teams, Norwich City as a youth.
 In 2009, he moved to the United States on a soccer scholarship and played for Tyler Junior College and the South Florida Bulls.
 He was drafted by Sporting Kansas City of Major League Soccer in 2012, and won the MLS Cup with them in 2013.
 In 2017, he joined Orlando City SC in the largest transfer between two MLS clubs.

 Dwyer became an American citizen in March 2017 and was called up to the U.S. national team later that year for the 2017 CONCACAF Gold Cup, winning the tournament.

 College and amateur

 Dwyer was born in Cuckfield, West Sussex.
 After the family moved to East Anglia he was spotted playing for King's Lynn Community Football by Jess Ibrom Football Development Officer and invited to the Kings Lynn FC Youth Team, and was then signed into the youth program of Norwich City.
 Dwyer studied at the College of West Anglia from 2006 to 2008.

 After playing for Staines Town for a year, in 2008, Dwyer joined King's Lynn F.C., where he broke his right foot three times.
 He was then told by doctors that he would never be physically capable of playing at a professional level.
 Dwyer was given an opportunity by scout Joe McLaughlin of Soccer Icon USA, to get a sports scholarship to study for a college degree in the U.S., Dwyer has said that he accepted the offer to get a free degree and that, at the time, he had given up on the dream of a soccer career.

 Dwyer moved from England to attend Tyler Junior College in Texas, where he won two national championships and was the national junior college player of the year after scoring 37 goals as a sophomore.
 After two years at Tyler, he made the move to the University of South Florida, where he played in 2011.